 How long do I need to be a contractor for?

 Again, every lender is different.
-But regardless of whether you are classed as a self-employed or employed contractor, mortgage providers will typically want to see:
+But regardless of whether you are classed as a self-employed or employed contractor, the majority of mortgage providers require:

 - Evidence your current contract is being renewed, or that you have a new contract lined up.

 - If your current contract has less than 3-6 months to run.
-Some lenders require evidence you've already been able to renew your contract at least once.
+Some mortgage providers require evidence you've already renewed your contract at least once.

 - Less than 6 weeks gap between contracts in the past year.

-- A track record of at least 2 years service n the same line of work/industry.
-Some lenders require 3 years.
+- A track record of at least 2 years service in the same line of work/industry.
+This doesn't necessarily need to be in a contracting role.